AMBASSADORS: 9th-12th GRADERS

 ------------------------

-For English: We have tutors on site!
+For English: We have tutors and leaders on site!

 > Bring your own curriculum and any material that curriculum requires.